South Coast Orchid Society

 Orchid Digest Corporation Judging at Long Beach, 1954-1967

-Only a few award photographs have been recovered from Long Beach prior to AOS judging, although we expect there are more to be found!
+Only a few award photographs have been recovered from Long Beach prior to AOS judging, although we expect there are more to be found.
 An official index of ODC awards was published, but it is little known and does not identify the judging center responsible for each award (our thanks to Tim Culbertson for alerting us to the existence of this index and sharing a copy with us).
 However, we thought the index might still allow us to identify some of the missing Long Beach awards, if enough of the awards from other ODC judging centers were published for that period in Orchid Digest, or if we happened to know something about the exhibitors and the award history of particular cultivars.

 American Orchid Society Judging at Long Beach, 1968-1980